Updated On - July 12, 2023 by Nasir Khan |Reading Time: 5 minutes

 - To conclude, use the Exchange Administration Center to set access to the Public Folders (EAC).

-As you can see, the manual process is quite complicated and needs technical expertise, which only some can utilize.
+As you can see, the manual process is quite complicated and needs technical expertise.
 I don’t recommend the manual procedure to anyone, as Exchange public folders keep sensitive data, and you can afford to lose and mess it up.

-Regain EDB to PST converter tool is an automated tool specially coded to migrate Exchange Public folder to office 365.
-The tool is laced with several advanced features and is easy to use even a non-technocrat can use it without any technical knowledge or assistance.
+Regain EDB to PST converter is a professional tool specially design to migrate Exchange Public folder to office 365.
+This tool is integrate with several advance features and is easy to use even a non-technocrat can use it without any technical knowledge or assistance.
 Let me describe the step-by-step process to migrate Exchange Public folder to Office 365 using this tool.

 - Step1: Install and open the software in your system.